There is no shortage of love in this world, only blockage of it.

 If you’ve never made love to two people you care about, back to back, you haven’t fully lived.

 I don’t even know what to say right now… I’m almost speechless.
-I feel like life can’t get much better than it is right now.
-But since it keeps surprising me, I’m sure it will.
+I feel like life can’t get much better than this.
+But it keeps surprising me, so I’m sure it will.

 It was almost two weeks after our first encounter before I made my way back into Ben’s bed.
-I hadn’t so much as touched him since that night Brad had us hold hands on the couch.
+I hadn’t so much as touched him since that night Brad made us hold hands in front of him on the couch.

 Brad had tried to pawn me off on Ben several times since then, as my excessive hugs are always smothering to him.
 “Why don’t you go hug Ben?”
 Brad said Sunday night, as I nuzzled my head into his shoulder on the couch.